WillDetlor/TinyClojure/Readme.md

 * Parsing and Evaluation are handled by The `TinyClojure` object.
 Pass a string to the parse function and it will return the parsed source code as a data structure.
 To execute this code, call eval on that data.
 Internally there is both a scoped and an unscoped eval function.
 Scoped eval is a wrapper around unscoped eval that creates a new scope before evaluating the code.
 By default use this as it will
 * Interpreter scope objects represent the current "scope", these are simply wrappers around a dictionary of defined names and values
 * subclasses of ExtensionFunction are responsible for all builtin forms, and they are the mechanism for extending the language.
 To add a form, create a subclass of ExtensionFunction and register it with the TinyClojure object
+* The number class is a type wrapping Clojure's "numeric tower"

 ### Contact